alchemyplatform/rundler/docs/architecture.md

 ## Op Pool

 The pool components purpose is to manage the mempool operations.
-Once a user operation is sent to the RPC server, the pool will add the operation to its mempool to be proposed via the builder and then to be propogated on chain.
-The Pool should be the module that lets the bulder know when a new user operation has been added to the mempool so that it can then be proposed to be incuded in a new bundle.
+Once a user operation is sent to the RPC server, the pool will add the operation to its mempool to be proposed via the builder and then to be propagated on chain.
+The Pool should be the module that lets the bulder know when a new user operation has been added to the mempool so that it can then be proposed to be included in a new bundle.

 ### Mempool